I posted about our first three days in Nova Scotia at this link.

 This is not an exaggeration, the fortress is a vibrant active town.
 All the actors are bilingual and do an excellent job portraying the characters that would have lived at the fort.

-I will do a detailed post on the Fortress at a later time.
+Click here for a detailed post on the Fortress.
 These are just some of the highlights.

 Back to Baddeck for an appetizer at the Bell Buoy.